Airlines Allowing Flying with Large ESA Dog

 - On flights lasting over 8 hours, Norwegian Air require documentation stating that your ESA will not need to relieve itself on the flight or that they can relieve itself in a way that does not create a health or sanitation issue on the flight.

-Singapore Air’s policies for flying with large ESA dog, in 2021, are as follows:
+Singapore Air’s policies for flying with large ESA dogs, are as follows:

 - When flying with large ESA dogs, they must sit on the cabin floor in front of the passenger seat.

 - Your large ESA dog is not allowed to obstruct the legroom of other customers, and must not block the aircraft aisle or emergency exit.